An agent-based framework of active matter with applications in biological and social systems: Application: Active motion

-Eventually, we have also investigated how the active motion is influenced by a \emph{drift} resulting from an external potential \citep{tilch-fs-eb-99}.
+The potential $U(r)$ in Eq. \eqref{Mdyn2} can be utilized to model different forces acting on the agent.
+A quadratic function, $U(r)=ar^{2}/2$, for example, could model a force toward the origin representing a ``home'' \citep{Ebeling1999,erdmann-et-00}.
+Hence, the two location dependent functions $q(r,t)$ and $U(r)$ already allow to describe a rich environment for the agent with different ``food'' and ``nest'' locations.

+A linear function, $U(r)=ar$, on the other hand, results in a \emph{drift}, i.e. the agent is forced to move into the negative direction, for example because of a current \citep{tilch-fs-eb-99}.
 We could identify the energetic conditions under which the agent can change its motion \emph{along} the gradient into a active motion \emph{against} the gradient.
 This further allowed us to obtain conditions for a steady current of agents actively moving in a \emph{ratchet potential} \citep{Fiasconaro2009,czernik1997thermal}.
 Interestingly, if stochastic forces are considered the net current of moving agents could be \emph{reversed} \citep{tilch-fs-eb-99}.
 Hence, including stochasticity into the description of active matter affects the dynamics not just quantitatively, but also \emph{qualitatively}.